Skip to main content

 3. From Assets > Samples > Snapdragon Spaces > [Snapdragon Spaces version] > Fusion Samples > Prefabs, drag the CanvasControllerCompanion Prefab from the imported samples into the Hierarchy.

 4. Two game objects may need to be hooked up to the XR Camera since that is not part of the prefab.
-If not set, the XR Origin or AR Session Origin will be automatically detected at runtime to use the attached Camera.
+If not set, the XR Origin will be automatically detected at runtime to use the attached Camera.
 Alternatively, they can be set manually in the ControllerPositionHeadMirror, under the Ar Camera field.

 <img alt="Controller Position Head Mirror" src={require("./images/fusion/companion_head_mirror.png").default} style={{maxHeight:700}}/>